bastien34/cookiecutter_ooo_extension/readme.md

     $ cookiecutter git@github.com:bastien34/cookiecutter_ooo_extension.git

 You'll be prompted for some values.
 Provide them, then a base project will be created for you.

 **Replay project generation** without being prompted on the command line:

     $ cookiecutter --replay git@github.com:bastien34/cookiecutter_ooo_extension.git

-## Todo's
+## TODO'S

-### Creating boilerplate from ODT File
+### Create boilerplate from ODT File
-Creating the base extension from  a `.odt` file instead of a `.json`.
+We should create the base extension from  a `.odt` file instead of a `.json`.
 This document could have a table for Toolbar and Menubar menu, for variables that would need an Options Dialog.

 **MenuBar and ToolBar**